wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [247]

-6 But Macomb kept the engines at workand Brooks , and Richards , and Smith , who were in the forts , displayed much valor , and caused the engines to vomit fire and smoke , and balls of heavy metal.
+6 But Macomb kept the engines at work , and Brooks , and Richards , and Smith , who were in the forts , displayed much valor , and caused the engines to vomit fire and smoke , and balls of heavy metal.

 7 Howsoever , when Prevost saw that the king's fleet was captured , he began to be disheartened , and his whole army was amazed.